Gdoc/Admin

 Overall, the trend shows a global decline – but only a relatively small one, from 69% in 1970 to 64% projected for 2020.
 At any given point in the last five decades, around two-thirds of all women were married or cohabitated.

 There are differences between regions.
-In East Asia the share of women who are married or in a cohabiting union increased, in South America the share is flat, and in North America and North Europe it declined.
+In East Asia, the share of women who are married or in a cohabiting union increased, in South America the share is flat, and in North America and North Europe it declined.

-Single parenting is common, and in many countries it has increased in recent decades
+Single parenting is common, and in many countries, it has increased in recent decades

 This chart shows the share of households of a single parent living with dependent children.
+There are large differences between countries.6

 The causes and situations leading to single parenting are varied, and unsurprisingly, single-parent families are very diverse in terms of socio-economic background and living arrangements, across countries, within countries, and over time.
 However, there are some common patterns: